top of page

 Otis Enokido-Lineham is a British/Japanese conductor currently based in London.

 In February 2022 he was appointed as an Assistant Conductor with the City of Birmingham Symphony Orchestra (CBSO), for the duration of the 2022/23 season.
 He also held the position of conductor with the Birmingham Contemporary Music Group NEXT Programme and worked with both ensembles in a variety of concerts and projects.
+Last season he was also a semi-finalist for the Siemens-Halle Conducting Competition in Manchester and made his debut at the Queen Elizabeth Hall, London.

 Otis studied at the Royal Academy of Music with Sian Edwards winning both the Conducting Prize and Regency Award for outstanding performance.
+He also completed a short exchange with the Conservatorium Van Amsterdam with Antony Hermus and Ed Spanjaard.
 Whilst at the Academy he has worked with conductors such as Edward Gardner, Sir Mark Elder, John Wilson and Ludovic Morlot and assisted Alice Farnham in a double bill of Ravel and Puccini on the Academy Opera Course.
+Previously he also studied the cello at the Royal Northern College of Music (RNCM) with Petr Prause and Victoria Simonsen.

 bottom of page